Some posts contain compensated links. Please read this disclaimer for more info.

-The architecture in this city is gobsmackingly grand, but as a tourist is not the most accessible city to navigate.
+The architecture in this city is gobsmackingly grand, but it is not the most accessible city to navigate as a tourist.
 While you can get street maps in English, signposts are usually in Cyrillic, so it pays to know your Russian alphabet.

-The easiest way to see the city is to take a tour, but be warned Russian guides are thorough.
-They will show and tell you about everything.
-This may sound great, but I found it a little overwhelming to the point of tedious and if you interrupt them, they don’t like it.
+The easiest way to see the city is to take a tour but be warned, Russian guides are thorough.
+They will show you and tell you about everything.
+This may sound great, but I found it a little overwhelming to the point of tedious, and if you interrupt them, they don’t like it.

-That said there are some fantastic things to see in Moscow.
+That said, there are some fantastic things to see in Moscow.
 The state university building is worth a visit, and the view from Sparrow Hill is charming.
-You should also check out the Seven Sisters, a building which reminded me of the Empire State Building and the WWII Memorial.
+You should also check out the Seven Sisters, a building that reminded me of the Empire State Building and the WWII Memorial.

 St Basil’s Cathedral

 Of course, any trip to Moscow would not be complete without seeing St Basil’s Cathedral.
 Its’ brightly colored domes are so iconic that the cathedral is instantly recognizable.
 Inside there are lots of small chapels and corridors crammed almost floor to ceiling with religious icons.

 It’s also worth spending half a day exploring the underground.
 Most stations are magnificent and are often adorned with marble from floor to ceiling.
 Some even have grand chandeliers, beautiful statues, and mosaics.

 If you like people watching, Red Square is the place to be.
 Red means beautiful in Russian, and the Square certainly is a thing of beauty.
 At one end is the noticeable red building of the State History Museum, and at the other end sits St Basil’s Cathedral.
 The red wall of the Kremlin and Lenin’s red tomb dominates the square.
 You have to queue for several hours to go inside.